devjj/graticule/README.txt

 = Source

-The source code for Graticule is available at http://github.com/collectiveidea/graticule.
+The original source code for Graticule is available at http://github.com/collectiveidea/graticule.
 Patches and bug reports are welcome at http://collectiveidea.lighthouseapp.com/projects/20262-graticule

+The source for this modified version of graticule is available at http://github.com/devjj/graticule/tree/master